jylhakos/Part0/README.md

 **Callback functions**

-NodeJS uses asynchronous callback functions and a callback function is called at the completion of a task.
+	Node.js uses asynchronous callback functions and a callback function is called at the completion of a task.

 	A callback function is a function you pass into another function so that function can call it at a later time.

+	Asynchronous callback functions replace the use of the return instruction.

 	Using asynchronous callback functions, we can run other fucntions while the function is waiting for activities like network requests to finish.

-Asynchronous callback functions replace the use of the return instruction.

 	An example callback function using setTimeout function.

 ```